Smith Optics Vantage Snow Sports Ski Helmet

 If you’re looking for something towards the cheaper end of the ski helmet spectrum, the Zionor Lagopus is a great option.
 You get pretty much all the features and protection you would get from a more expensive lid, but without paying the premium price.
 Zionor is still a recognized brand in the skiing world.
 They’ve been around the block and have proved themselves as an innovative mid-range maker of ski gear.

 The first thing to look at is always the protection.
 The Lagopus helmet combines ABS and EPS materials to provide double protection.
 Its reinforced construction means it will handle impact as well as any helmet in this price range.
-The helmet is easily adjustable to hug your head and the chin strap is sweat-absorbent, which is great for those hot days up on the mountain or a big ski resort.
+The helmet is easily adjustable to hug your head even if you have a ski mask on and the chin strap is sweat-absorbent, which is great for those hot days up on the mountain or a big ski resort.
 The breathable lining is perfect for adapting to the weather, keeping you warm when you need to be and letting air in when the sun is shining.

 ABS & EPS material protection